w3c/wai-curricula/content/designer/flexible-and-responsive-design.md

 Students should be able to:

 * design user interfaces that preserve content and functionality when accessed using a variety of screen sizes, screen configurations, and style sheets
-* ensure content can be presented without loss of information and functionality, and that accessing such content does not require two-dimensional scrolling:
+* create user interfaces that support presentation of content without loss of information and functionality, and that accessing such content does not require two-dimensional scrolling:
   * vertical (at a width equivalent to 320 CSS pixels)
   * horizontal (at a height equivalent to 256 CSS pixels)
 * create designs that allow text resizing up to 200% without loss of content and functionality